NIH-CARD/ADRD-GeneticDiversity-Biobanks/README.md

 **Last Updated:** November 2024

 ## Summary
-This is the online repository for the article titled **"Biobank-scale characterization of Alzheimer’s disease and related dementias across diverse ancestries identifies risk, protective and resilient genetic variation linked to disease etiology"**.
+This is the online repository for the article titled **" Biobank-scale characterization of Alzheimer’s disease and related dementias identifies potential disease-causing variants, risk factors, and genetic modifiers across diverse ancestries"**.
 This study aims to conduct genetic characterization of key genes associated with dementia across different ancestry populations using the largest biobank-scale datasets, including All of Us, UK Biobank, ADSP, AMP-PD, and 100KGP.
 We also assessed 21 previously reported protective and resilient variants among all *APOE* carriers across all ancestries and datasets.

 Pre-print link: pending